How I found my way back to Conti, and am so happy about it –

 The company also offered me a higher salary which was exciting and gave me a title that felt like it was more appropriate for my experience.
 But even during the initial negotiation phase, I ignored some red flags that turned in learning opportunities and I definitely found that the grass is not always greener on the other side.

 About 6 months into the new job I reached back out to my old boss Jeferson at ContiTech.
 I had heard there was some new re-structuring going on and I was curious to know what was happening.
 I also wanted to pick his brain on a few business topics related to my new job.
 It was at that time that I encountered my first lessons – the leadership quality and professionalism at ContiTech is top notch.
 Even though I did not work with Jeferson anymore, he was very open to talking with me and coaching me, and even asked some questions of me to get thoughts on the direction they were going at ContiTech.
 In the 6 months I had been with the new company, I did not have this type of conversation once with the leadership team there.
-By about 9 months into the new opportunity, I hit a real blocking point, I was starting to feel pressured into working longer hours and weekends, to secure my role with the company.
-I attended many events and was away from my family a lot.
+By about 9 months into the new opportunity, I hit a real blocking point, I was starting to work longer hours and weekends and attended many events that required overnight travel.
+I was away from my family a lot.
 So even though it was fun in some ways, like travelling and working with bikes, it just really was not a good fit for my life.
+I started to realize that the “honeymoon phase” of the new opportunity was wearing out and that the higher salary, better title and more exciting industry on paper – was not worth the family sacrifice and lack belonging I felt with the new company… it was time to try and change again.

 I was also being asked to do things that were against my business ethics more and more often.
 I started to realize that the “honeymoon phase” of the new opportunity was wearing out and that the higher salary, better title and more exciting industry on paper – was not worth the lack of trust and safety I felt with the new company… it was time to try and change again.